What qualifications do I need to apply for teacher training in the UK?

 Essentially, teachers work with young people.
 Therefore, teacher trainers are looking for evidence that a candidate has relevant experience of working with young people in the age group they wish to teach.
 This could be in a voluntary capacity and might involve work outside a school context, such as with a youth group, Scouts, Sports team etc. However, recent experience of working in a classroom in the age range you wish to teach is preferable.
 Many of our successful candidates are already working in schools in support roles such as a Teaching Assistant.

-Unfortunately this route is not offered by Woodrush TSA, however we offer many unsalaried programmes.
+Unfortunately this route is not offered by Woodrush TC, however we offer many unsalaried programmes.

 Do I need to visit schools before I apply?

 The amount of experience you will have gained in schools will vary depending on your circumstances.
 Fundamentally, the more experience you have working/volunteering in schools the better.
 However, we know that this isn’t always possible, especially if you are considering a career change into teaching.
 Existing work commitments may make extended experience in schools difficult.
 Different providers have different requirements in this regard.

 I have qualifications from overseas– how do I find out if they are equivalent to UK qualifications?

 You can contact NARIC via their website.
 They will provide you with documentation to say that your qualifications are equivalent to ones in the UK.
 You need to do this in order to apply for teacher training.
 Please click on the link below: